McKay74/bloccit/README.md

 Please feel free to use a different markup language if you do not plan to run
 <tt>rake doc:app</tt>.

-## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+## Bloccit: a Reddit clone to help me learn Rails 4.